 Students who select options 1 or 2 must have a mentor who is affiliated with the Department of Communication Sciences and Disorders at the University of Iowa.
-Both tenure- and clinical-track faculty members are eligible to serve as mentors.
+A tenured or tenure-track faculty must serve as your mentor.
+Both tenured-tenure-track and clinical faculty may serve as members of your Capstone committee.
 The scope of the project and timetable for completion is determined and agreed upon by the student and mentor.

 Students who select option 3 will choose a topic from a set of questions provided to them by the AuD examination committee.
 The AuD examination committee will be composed of no less than four faculty members from the University of Iowa and can include a combination of clinical faculty, tenured or tenure-track faculty and/or faculty with adjunct appointments.
-The following timetable will be used to insure the students make appropriate progress toward addressing these questions during their 4th year in the AuD program:
+The following timetable will be used to ensure the students make appropriate progress toward addressing these questions during their 4th year in the AuD program: